rynm/photo-video-org/README.md

 This software has been tested many times with hundreds of gigabytes of test files.

 One known issue:
-Do not use a folder path with an underscore in the folder name.
+Do not use an input folder path with an underscore in any folder name.

 One manual change before running:
 Set the absolute output path of the two output folders.
 I did not get around to adding an input switch for this.
 It is currently both set to F:\cleanpictures and F:\deletedpictures